JimChr-R4GN4R/GreyNoiseSploit/README.md

 # ToDo List:
 - Add an updater
 - Add scroller parameter in gnql
-- Add updater at autocomplete choices
+- Add updater for autocomplete choices